espanso/espanso/docs/get-started.md

 espanso restart
 ```

-Now try to type `:bs` anywhere.
+Now try to type `:br` anywhere.
 If you did everything correctly, you should see `Best Regards` appear!

 ### Understanding Packages